Probabilistic Theories and Reconstructions of Quantum Theory (Les Houches 2019 lecture notes): Generalized probabilistic theories

+In the case of \emph{dynamical} state spaces, we demand that $\mathcal{T}_A\otimes\mathcal{T}_B\subseteq \mathcal{T}_{AB}$.
 As a consequence, the normalization functional on $AB$ is $u_{AB}=u_A\otimes u_B$. \end{definition} In other words, $\Omega_{AB}^{\min}$ is the smallest possible composite: it only contains the product states and their convex combinations and not more.
 This is the necessary minimum to describe independent local state preparations.
 On the other hand, $\Omega_{AB}^{\max}$ is the largest possible composite: it contains all vectors that lead to non-negative probabilities on local measurements.
 This is the maximal possible state space that still admits the implementation of all independent local measurements.
 Any compact convex state space that lies ``in between'' these two extreme possibilities is a possible composite in the GPT framework.

 \begin{example}[Composition of quantum state spaces] Consider the $M$-outcome quantum state space $(A,\Omega_A)$, and the $N$-outcome quantum state space $(B,\Omega_B)$.
 The usual tensor product rule of QT tells us that the composite state space should be $(AB,\Omega_{AB})$, where